Baseball star ordered to pay more child support

 When a child goes from living with two parents, one of whom earns significant income, to living with only the lesser-earning parent, the child’s standard of living can dramatically decrease.
 In some cases, the custodial parent may not even be able to cover the child’s everyday expenses, including the costs associated with education and medical care.
 Delinquent payments make the situation even more difficult.
 Although many parents who pay child support argue that they should not be required to make exorbitant child support payments just because of their high incomes, the reality is that if the child benefited from that income before the parents’ separation, the child should continue to benefit from that income after.

 In Maryland, child support amounts are determined with the help of a specific child support formula and calculator.
 While this can help simplify the process by specifically enumerating what factors are taken into consideration, parents still disagree over the specific numbers used in the calculations.
 This often occurs when parents have irregular forms or sources of income.
-Working with an attorney can help parents resolve these issues and reach an agreement that is both fair to the child and fair for the parents.
+Working with an attorney can help parents resolve these issues and reach an agreement that is both fair to the child and fair to the parents.
 An attorney’s assistance can prove invaluable in complicated cases involving non-working parents, self-employed parents, and parents struggling with various financial burdens.

 Source: FoxNews, “Robinson Cano, baseball’s new $240M man, brushed back over child support,” Dec.
 13, 2013